legal resources necessary to hold negligent facilities accountable.

 - Failure to Make Sure Services Provided by the Nursing Facility Meet Professional Standards of Quality

 In a summary statement of deficiencies dated November 18, 2015, a notation was made during an annual licensure and certification survey by a state investigator concerning the facility's failure to "provide complete documentation in the Nursing Notes for a fall and a change in condition" for a resident who had fallen from a Hoyer lift.
 The investigator noted that "the incidents are not included in the Nurse's Notes."

 The surveyor interviewed the facility Director of Nurses who "confirmed the documentation was not complete regarding the resident's fall and the resident's condition was not detailed when [they were] found unresponsive."
 The investigator stated that "the notes did not accurately describe situations."

 If your loved one was injured while a patient at Magnolia Place - Rock Hill, contact the South Carolina nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of York County victims of mistreatment who live in long-term centers including nursing homes in Rock Hill.
-As your legal representative, our law firm can provide numerous options to hold those responsible for causing your loved one harm legally and financially accountable.
+Our network of attorneys fights aggressively on behalf of York County victims of mistreatment who live in long-term centers including nursing homes in Rock Hill.
+As your legal representative, our network of attorneys can provide numerous options to hold those responsible for causing your loved one harm legally and financially accountable.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.